VariantSync/Vatras/src/Framework/Properties/Soundness.lagda.md

-# The set of variants described by a language can be enumerated
+# Soundness and Unsoundness of Variability Languages

 ## Module